Super Rugby Aupiki: 2023

 Matatū were crowned 2023 Super Rugby Aupiki champions after beating Chiefs Manawa 33–31 in a hard-fought match.
 Matatū won their first title and also handed defending champions, Chiefs Manawa, their first-ever loss in the competition.

 2024

 The 2024 tournament was won by Blues Women, who defeated Chiefs Manawa 24–18 in the final in Auckland, earning them their first Super Rugby Aupiki title.

 2025

 Blues successfully defended their title against Matatū in the grand final and won their second consecutive championship.
 They went on to defeat the Super Rugby Women's champions, the NSW Waratahs, to win the inaugural Super Rugby Women's Championship final in Auckland.

+2026

+Blues Women were crowned 2026 Super Rugby Aupiki champions after successfully defending their title, beating Matatū 28–21 in a rematch of the previous year's grand final.

 Teams

 There are four teams that compete in the competition.
-The three teams based in the north are aligned with their Super Rugby franchises, namely the Blues, Chiefs and Hurricanes.
+The three teams based in the north are aligned similarly with their Super Rugby franchises with a few changes and exceptions.
+Blues Women represents the far north regions of Northland, Auckland and Counties Manukau.
+Chiefs Manawa represents the central north island regions of Waikato, Bay of Plenty and Taranaki.
+Hurricanes Poua represents the lower north island regions of Manawatū and Wellington.
 The southern team, Matatū, is governed by the Crusaders and also includes the Highlanders region.
+As of current up-to-date information available, It is not known what Super Rugby Aupiki franchise North Harbour and Hawke's Bay are affiliated with, if they are affiliated with any franchise.